Darkhawk: Powers and abilities

 For a time, Darkhawk was upgraded to a new body design, which gave him greatly enhanced powers.
-His amulet could project force bubbles in various shapes and he could combine his force fields and force blasts into a giant, hawk-shaped construct around his body.
+His amulet could project force bubbles in various shapes and he could form a hawk-shaped construct around his body.
 He could fire variable beams of energy from his eyes, be healed by generating an energy pod around his body, and had a single extendable claw on each wrist.
-He could also mentally communicate with the Darkhawk ship, and could teleport weapons from the ship when he was on Earth.
-At one point, he was outfitted with additional body armor on top of his android body.
-At some point after the cancellation of his own series, Darkhawk reverted to his original form under unrevealed circumstances, although he can still summon his second armored form.
-These abilities, as well as the Darkhawk body's new form, are later revealed to actually be a component of the Raptor's reconfiguration abilities.
+He could also mentally communicate with the Darkhawk ship, and summon weapons from it.
+These abilities are later revealed to be a component of the Raptor's reconfiguration abilities, which allow Darkhawk to transform his armor into a variety of forms.